philjhere/AzureHereMap/1_ARM_Template_Deploy/README.md

 ## Introduction

-HERE Maps and Location Services Data Streams Template brings enterprise-grade, SLA backed location services to Azure applications.
-HERE Maps and location services solve a range of problems from map visualization, navigation and routing, geocoding, time zone look ups to geofencing, custom locations and routing, route matching GPS traces, geospatial, sequencing multiple waypoints, truck routing, positioning, etc.
+In this module, you will deploy HERE Maps and Location Services Data Streams ARM Template.
+Azure ARM templates allows us to deploy various resources as a group, rather than handling these resources individually.
+As part of HERE Maps and Location Services Data Streams ARM Template, we will deploy Azure Event Hub, Azure Cosmos DB and HERE Azure Serverless functions as a group.

 ## Solution Template Overview